OpenEvalProject/evals/manuscripts/elife-71569/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/04qtj9h94 Department of Health Technology, Section of Bioinformatics, Technical University of Denmark Kongens Lyngby Denmark
+1. Department of Health Technology, Section of Bioinformatics, Technical University of Denmark Kongens Lyngby Denmark ([ROR:04qtj9h94](https://ror.org/04qtj9h94))
-2. https://ror.org/01aj84f44 Department of Molecular Medicine, Aarhus University Aarhus Denmark
+2. Department of Molecular Medicine, Aarhus University Aarhus Denmark ([ROR:01aj84f44](https://ror.org/01aj84f44))
-3. https://ror.org/01aj84f44 Department of Clinical Medicine, Aarhus University Aarhus Denmark
+3. Department of Clinical Medicine, Aarhus University Aarhus Denmark ([ROR:01aj84f44](https://ror.org/01aj84f44))
-4. https://ror.org/056d84691 Department of Medical Epidemiology and Biostatistics, Karolinska Institute Stockholm Sweden
+4. Department of Medical Epidemiology and Biostatistics, Karolinska Institute Stockholm Sweden ([ROR:056d84691](https://ror.org/056d84691))
-5. https://ror.org/00cv9y106 Cancer Research Institute Gent (CRIG), Ghent University Ghent Belgium
+5. Cancer Research Institute Gent (CRIG), Ghent University Ghent Belgium ([ROR:00cv9y106](https://ror.org/00cv9y106))
-6. https://ror.org/00cv9y106 Department of Human Structure and Repair, Ghent University Ghent Belgium
+6. Department of Human Structure and Repair, Ghent University Ghent Belgium ([ROR:00cv9y106](https://ror.org/00cv9y106))
-7. https://ror.org/04p0nk708 Department of Urology, Regional Hospital of West Jutland Holstebro Denmark
+7. Department of Urology, Regional Hospital of West Jutland Holstebro Denmark ([ROR:04p0nk708](https://ror.org/04p0nk708))
-8. https://ror.org/040r8fr65 Department of Urology, Aarhus University Hospital Aarhus Denmark
+8. Department of Urology, Aarhus University Hospital Aarhus Denmark ([ROR:040r8fr65](https://ror.org/040r8fr65))
-9. https://ror.org/01aj84f44 Bioinformatics Research Centre, Aarhus University Aarhus Denmark
+9. Bioinformatics Research Centre, Aarhus University Aarhus Denmark ([ROR:01aj84f44](https://ror.org/01aj84f44))

 † Corresponding author

 ## Abstract

 Sequencing of cell-free DNA (cfDNA) is currently being used to detect cancer by searching both for mutational and non-mutational alterations.
 Recent work has shown that the length distribution of cfDNA fragments from a cancer patient can inform tumor load and type.
 Here, we propose non-negative matrix factorization (NMF) of fragment length distributions as a novel and completely unsupervised method for studying fragment length patterns in cfDNA.
-Using shallow whole-genome sequencing (sWGS) of cfDNA from a cohort of patients with metastatic castration-resistant prostate cancer (mCRPC), we demonstrate how NMF accurately infers the true tumor fragment length distribution as an NMF component - and that the sample weights of this component correlate with ctDNA levels ( r =0.75).
+Using shallow whole-genome sequencing (sWGS) of cfDNA from a cohort of patients with metastatic castration-resistant prostate cancer (mCRPC), we demonstrate how NMF accurately infers the true tumor fragment length distribution as an NMF component - and that the sample weights of this component correlate with ctDNA levels (r=0.75).
 We further demonstrate how using several NMF components enables accurate cancer detection on data from various early stage cancers (AUC = 0.96).
 Finally, we show that NMF, when applied across genomic regions, can be used to discover fragment length signatures associated with open chromatin.

 ## Introduction